How to Walk Down the Wedding Aisle as a Same-Sex Couple

 Unconventional, sure, but it was the perfect solution for us.

-Lara & Nicole
+Why Lara & Nicole Walked Down The Aisle Together

-We decided early on [if we are honest before we were even engaged] that we would have a ‘first look’ at our wedding.
+We decided early on (if we are honest before we were even engaged) that we would have a ‘first look’ at our wedding.
 So, after we had our first look, and we had a chance to wipe away all the happy tears, we had our photographer invite our parents in to share a special moment together before we wed.

 Our parents each walked us to the top of the aisle, said their congratulations, and we walked the rest of the way together.